scm-spain/OpenAds/README.md

 [![Build status](https://travis-ci.org/scm-spain/OpenAds.svg?branch=master)](https://travis-ci.org/scm-spain/OpenAds) [![codecov](https://codecov.io/gh/scm-spain/OpenAds/branch/master/graph/badge.svg)](https://codecov.io/gh/scm-spain/OpenAds)

-Powerful advertising abstraction library to deliver ads in a web environment providing you a common domain for different sources.
+:rocket: Powerful advertising abstraction library to deliver ads in a web environment providing you a common domain for different sources.

 OpenAds introduce a domain about Positions where ads are loaded inside so you don't have to worry about what connector are you using to show ads you just only need to know a simple use cases and initial configurations.

 # Features

-* Abstraction of different ad sources like AppNexus, Google, adhoc adServer.
+* :dolls: Abstraction of different ad sources like AppNexus, Google, adhoc adServer.
-* Friendly configuration and simple use cases
+* :gift: Friendly configuration and simple use cases
-* Promise based
+* :incoming_envelope: Promise based
-* Written using best practises and new technologies to achieve performance and maintainability
+* :mag_right: Written using best practises and new technologies to achieve performance and maintainability
+* :money_with_wings: Increase your revenues

 # Installation